ananthakumaran/tide/README.md

 <kbd>M-.</kbd>                      | Jump to the definition of the symbol at point.
 With a prefix arg, Jump to the type definition.
 <kbd>M-,</kbd>                      | Return to your pre-jump position.

 <kbd>M-x tide-restart-server</kbd> Restart tsserver.
-Currently
+This would come
-tsserver doesn't pickup tsconfig.json file changes.
-This would come in handy after you edit tsconfig.json.
+in handy after you edit tsconfig.json or checkout a different branch.

 <kbd>M-x tide-documentation-at-point</kbd> Show documentation for the
 symbol at point.